 Post-traumatic stress disorder (PTSD) is a psychiatric health response to a traumatic event.
 Symptoms of post-traumatic stress may include flashbacks, nightmares, and severe anxiety, as well as uncontrollable thoughts about the event.
 These symptoms may persist long after the triggering event and may be unresponsive to conventional therapeutic treatments.
 An estimated one in ten Americans suffers from post-traumatic stress.

-Observational trial data provides inconsistent results.
 A retrospective review of PTSD patients’ symptoms published in 2014 in the Journal of Psychoactive Drugs reported a greater than 75 percent reduction CAPS (Clinician Administered Posttraumatic Scale) symptom scores following cannabis therapy.
 But a larger observational study of PTS subjects reported that “those who never used marijuana had significantly lower symptom severity four months later than those who continued or started use after treatment.”
 Similarly, a 2015 case-control study found no association between self-reported cannabis use and mental health symptom severity in a cohort of veterans with probable PTSD.
-A separate study similarly reported “no significant positive nor negative associations between baseline cannabis use and end-of-treatment PTSD symptom severity and days of primary substance use.”
-A 2017 literature review by the Canadian Agency for Drugs and Technologies in Health concludes, “[T]here is evidence from very low quality studies to support the efficacy of smoked marijuana, oral THC, and nabilone in reducing some symptoms of PTSD.”
-As a result, experts presently advise physicians to “use their own clinical judgment when weighing the potential risks and benefits for a particular patient.”
-Two military veterans advocacy organizations, The American Legion and AMVETS, have expressed support for veterans’ access to cannabis therapy.
+A 2017 study also reported “no significant positive nor negative associations between baseline cannabis use and end-of-treatment PTSD symptom severity and days of primary substance use.”

 Nuemeister et al. 2013.
 Elevated brain cannabinoid CB1 receptor availability in post-traumatic stress disorder: a positron emission tomography study.
 Molecular Psychiatry 18: 1034-1040